apautomationai/payables-ai/README.md

-# Payables Monorepo
+# Sledge Monorepo

-This is a monorepo containing the applications for the Payables AI platform, built with Next.js and TypeScript.
+This is a monorepo containing the applications for the Sledge AI platform, built with Next.js and TypeScript.

 ## 🚀 Getting Started